 Both liver cancer and metastases in the liver caused by other types of cancer exhibit no symptoms or only non-specific symptoms for a long time.
 These non-specific symptoms include loss of appetite, nausea, weight loss or pain/tenderness on the right side of the upper abdominal area.
 Often liver cancer is only detected when a patient starts showing signs of jaundice (yellowing of the skin and eyes).

 Various examinations are used to diagnose liver cancer.
 Blood tests can determine the patient’s liver function and detect any tumour markers.
 Ultrasound examinations, computed tomography (CT) and magnetic resonance imaging (MRI) make it possible to precisely locate the tumour.
-A liver biopsy is usually necessary to work out whether the tumour is actually liver cancer or a metastasis.
+A liver biopsy is often required to decide whether it is actually liver cancer or a metastasis, however, a biopsy is not mandatory if the radiological findings are typical.

 The choice therapy depends on the type of cancer and how far it has progressed.
 Smaller tumours or individual metastases can be surgically removed, or destroyed using a laser or chemoembolisation.
 Chemoembolisation involves directly injecting a chemotherapeutic agent into the tumour.
 When removing larger tumours, large parts of the liver must also be removed.
 This procedure is used when the tumour is very large, but has not yet spread beyond the liver.
 Sometimes a liver transplant is also performed.
 You can find out more about the surgical treatment options in the liver surgery section.